 one practical source:

-Professional Speech and
+Professional Speech and Language Therapy on DVD!

 Through a collaboration of certified speech-language pathologists, a series of professional speech and language videos were designed to provide your loved one the opportunity to receive highly effective therapy at home in an easy-to-use, affordable manner.